Is walking after spinal cord injury possible? What are the best treatments to walk again after spinal cord injury?

 The more you practice, the stronger the neural pathways get and the more familiar the movements become.

 Spinal cord injury exercises are essential for keeping your body in the best condition to recover.

-It keeps your blood flow regular, helps get more oxygen to the brain, boosts your mood, and keeps muscles toned to support your weight and keep you balanced.
+It keeps your blood flow regular, provides more oxygen to the brain, boosts your mood, keeps muscles toned to support your weight, and promotes balance.